Neuroscience

 About the Program

-Through the inherently diverse nature of the neuroscience field, students engage in a broad-based curriculum spanning multiple disciplines.
-During the first year of study, the neuroscience curriculum introduces students to fundamental concepts in biology, psychology, chemistry, and mathematics, while developing communication skills through concurrent introductory English courses.
-Successful students will progress to intermediate level courses designed to provide a thorough background in the anatomy and physiology of the human nervous system, with an emphasis on cellular and molecular biology, and carbon compounds.
-The third year of the neuroscience major builds upon the knowledge gained in previous years by engaging students in applied research methods courses, coupled with an analytical reasoning of the natural properties of the physical world.
-The third and fourth year curricula seek to refine the students’ understanding through specialized courses detailing the human nervous system through health and disease.
-With five free electives, the third and fourth years of study also offer the flexibility for students to pursue a minor in a discipline of their choice.
+The third year of the neuroscience major builds upon your knowledge gained in previous years through applied research methods courses, coupled with analytical reasoning of the natural properties of the physical world.
+The third and fourth-year curricula seek to refine your understanding through specialized courses detailing the human nervous system through health and disease.
+With five free electives, the third and fourth years offer the flexibility for you to pursue a minor in a discipline of your choice.